Nikcer/S2I-NodeJS-OrizonAgency/README.md

 ## 📖 Description

-This project is part of the React course by Strt2Impact.
 The project consists of developing API JSON RESTful for OrizonAgency.
 The app includes three data schemas:

 - Users
 - Product